Quality Assurance for Mobile Apps: Why Testing Is Not Optional (2026)

 - "What happens if a bug is found after launch?"

-At Codebudz, QA is a dedicated phase in every project.
-We're a UAE-registered company (TCA LLC, Sharjah).
+At Codebudz, QA is a dedicated phase in every mobile app development project — not an afterthought.
+We're a UAE-registered company (TCA LLC, Sharjah) and every app we ship goes through our full QA process before it reaches your users.
 Book a free consultation to learn more about how we build reliable digital products.